lethenju/VLCSequencer/README.md

 Plugins :

 - Add screen preview on the sequence window
-- Add time and logo on the screen
 - Load messages from output (if the program crashed, we want to keep the old messages active)

-Ui :

 - Add better message UI
-    - See active messages separately
     - Disable an active message or enable an inactive one
+- Add enabling/disabling auto songinfo

+Ui :

+- Fix custom listboxes (for history + remove scrollbar)
 - Add Metadata-related info on the sequence (if fade-in/out are activated, etc..)
 - Add a button to get back to the beginning of the current video

 Web :

 - Js check of message size before sending the post
+- Responsive web page design (as for now we have a really poor experience on mobile)

 Video playback :

-- Gather the actual device output volume to enable automatic volume correction
+- Gather the actual device output volume to enable automatic volume correction (Cross platform ?
+We need windows API and ALSA/portaudio API for linux)
 - Fix mute mode

 Sequencing :